alkimiapps/gradle-dplink-plugin/README.md

 - _mainClassName_ : specifies the fully qualified class name of the main class of an executable jar
 - _executableJar_ : the name of the executable jar to use for creating the executable script
 - _jvmArgs_ : jvm arguments to use for executing the app (e.g. -Xmx etc)
+- _appName_ : name for the executable script when there is a mainClassName and executable jar - defaults to _app_
 - _appArgs_ : args that should be passed into the application (note these or more can also be specifed at app execution time i.e on the command line)
 - _javaHome_ : absolute path of your java installation (i.e. containing the bin directory with jdeps and jlink) - defaults to _System.getProperty("java.home")_
 - _modulesHome_ : absolute path of the java installation that should be the base for the resulting image, used to allow images for alternate operating systems - defaults to _System.getProperty("java.home")_